-ADVISORIES: Eligibility for ENGL 1A or 1AH.
+ADVISORIES: English 1A or 1AH.
 This course is a rigorous introduction to key ethical theories and their application to classic and contemporary moral problems through study of four primary texts: Plato's Republic, Aristotle's Nicomachean Ethics, Kant's Groundwork of the Metaphysics of Morals, and Mill's Utilitarianism.
-As an honors section, the class will be conducted as a seminar with an emphasis on student writing.
+As an honors section, the class is conducted as a seminar with an emphasis on student writing.
 (A, CSU-GE, UC, I) (C-ID PHIL 120)